dalesgit/logseq-sd/pages/SD training Feb 13.md

 			- in family therapy people didn't get well.
 But they talked about all these "parts".
 [This was the origin of Schwartz's theory.]
 		- These feels a lot like LS's strategies with me.
 			- notice the things that trigger us. e.g. looking at Trump why trigger?
 My need to control, bully?
-			- The self has a powerful desire to stand up to **injustice** -- cf. my present awareness. cf. what he calls "self" is what
+			- The self has a powerful desire to stand up to **injustice** -- cf. my present awareness. cf. what he calls "self" is what Buddhism calls "no-self".